GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 We use unix timestamp as our underlying absolute time.
 So time = 0 corresponds to Jan 1st 1970 UTC.

-For instance going back to an earlier example which uses the default timezone and 0 start time.
+For instance going back to an earlier example which uses the default timezone (UTC) and 0 start time.
 Note the use of the argument :code:`datetime` for the :code:`print_timestepping_statistics` procedure.